carpentries-incubator/high-dimensional-stats-r/episodes/04-regression-regularisation.md

 > ## Exercise
 >
-> 1. Why might correlated features be a problem?
-> 2. What are we minimising when we fit a linear model?
+> Discuss in groups:
 >
+> 1. What are we minimising when we fit a linear model?
+> 2. Why are we minimising this objective?
+What assumptions are we making
+>    about our data when we do so?
+>
 > > ## Solution
 > >
 > > 1.
-Text.
+When we fit a linear model we are minimising the squared error.
+> >    In fact, the standard linear model estimator is often known as
+> >    "ordinary least squares".
+The "ordinary" really means "original" here,
+> >    to distinguish between this method, which dates back to ~1800, and some
-> >
+> >    more "recent" (think 1940s...) methods.
 > > 2.
-Some text.
+Least squares assumes that, when we account for the change in the mean of
+> >    the outcome based on changes in the income, the data are normally
+> >    distributed.
+That is, the *residuals* of the model, or the error
+> >    left over after we account for any linear relationships in the data,
+> >    are normally distributed, and have a fixed variance.
 > >
 > >
 > {: .solution}